blogtitle/blogsources/content/post/web-security-2-xss.md

 * HTML: characters like `<` will be encoded to `&lt;` so that if the attacker is called `</script>` it will not break the "script" context and won't be able to inject HTML in the sources of the page.

 This might seem trivial but there are some less trivial cases where escaping might not be easy (like inside `style` blocks) or intuitive (HTML attribute values differ from HTML nodes).
-Currently the standard library supports 16 different escaping functions and it goes through 24 different possible valid states while parsing the templates and still has a couple of bugs that might lead to XSS in very peculiar situations [1](https://github.com/golang/go/issues/19669)[2](https://github.com/golang/go/issues/9200).
+Currently the standard library supports 16 different escaping functions and it goes through 24 different possible valid states while parsing the templates and still has a couple of bugs that might lead to XSS in very peculiar situations [`[1]`](https://github.com/golang/go/issues/19669) [`[2]`](https://github.com/golang/go/issues/9200).
 I advise against trying to do this by hand or re-implementing this logic.

-Moreover all open-source libraries that I reviewed in the wild for Go and Rust **do not** perform contextual auto-escaping so keep in mind that if you want to use a template that is not `html/template` you are putting yourself at risk as they will just escape everything as HTML.
+Moreover all widespread open-source libraries that I found in the wild for Go and Rust **do not** perform contextual auto-escaping so keep in mind that if you want to use a template that is not `html/template` you are putting yourself at risk as they will just escape everything as HTML.
 Stick to the standard library and stay safe!

 > Note: in the near future Google is planning to open-source [another Go library](https://github.com/golang/go/issues/27926) that grants an even better level of protection against XSS, but it hasn't been released yet.